Skip navigation

 • Pheochromocytoma (tumor of the adrenal gland)

-• Serotonin syndrome (drug reaction that causes the body to have too much serotonin, a chemical produced by nerve cells)
+• Serotonin syndrome (reaction to a medicine that causes the body to have too much serotonin, a chemical produced by nerve cells)

 • Thyroid storm (life-threatening condition from an overactive thyroid)